Enter Contemplation ModeC

 Perfected consciousness — Quintessence made manifest

 This is the meaning of Solve et Coagula — dissolve and recombine.
 Take apart what you are.
 Separate the true from the false.
 Then rebuild from what remains.
+The alchemists encoded this instruction in a single word: V.I.T.R.I.O.L.Visita Interiora Terrae Rectificando Invenies Occultum Lapidem — visit the interior of the earth, and by rectifying, you will find the hidden stone.

 Jung recognized this immediately.
 In Mysterium Coniunctionis, his final masterwork, he mapped the alchemical opus onto the process of psychological individuation — the integration of conscious and unconscious into a functional whole.
 The alchemists were not trying to turn lead into gold.
 They were documenting the technology of inner transformation and encoding it in chemical metaphor to protect it from persecution.